Andrew Mangiapane Game Preview: Flames vs. Sabres

 Mangiapane Stats vs. the Sabres in 2022-23

-- The Sabres allowed 297 total goals (3.6 per game), ranking 26th in league action in goals against.
+- The Sabres ranked 26th in goals against, giving up 297 total goals (3.6 per game) in league action.

 - Their -4 goal differential ranked 19th in the league.